d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 the best practice is to periodically save intermediate results (checkpointing) to ensure that we do not lose several days worth of computation if we trip over the power cord of our server.
-Thus it's time we learned how to load and store both individual weight vectors and entire models.
+Thus it is time we learned how to load and store both individual weight vectors and entire models.
 This section addresses both issues.